 After 4 weeks of therapy and some homework, I can now enjoy eating almost all foods and feel I can eat in public again!
 Jenifer Carter was delightful to work with and extremely professional and patient.
 Being a nurse in a related field, I know many therapy centers and programs and this is far and above the most individualized, advanced therapy available.

-– Nancy Martinets, RN
+– Nancy M, RN

 A swallowing evaluation consists of 2 parts: a clinical swallowing evaluation in our clinic and a Modified Barium Swallow study (MBS) in radiology immediately following your examination.
-By combining these 2 assessments, we can accurately identify the specific cause of your swallowing difficulty to effectively determine the course of treatment needed for your recovery.
+By combining these 2 assessments, Jen can accurately identify the specific cause of your swallowing difficulty to effectively determine the course of treatment needed for your recovery.

 During the MBS, the radiologist takes moving x-ray images of the mouth and throat while you swallow food and liquid mixed with barium.
 The MBS allows us to see specifically what is happening to the food/drink inside your mouth and throat when you swallow and also let us see which muscles are not properly functioning so that we can plan the appropriate swallowing treatment.
-Click here to see an MBS of a normal swallow.

 Related Blog Posts: